SDB:LDAP server

 Adding a person

 This example assumes you have added orgunit1 as described above.
-We add a person to our directory:
+To add a person to the directory run this code:

 Using an application